linewriter1024/simplerpgcards/.github/instructions/general.instructions.md

 * Do not ever add changes for debugging.
 I debug manually.
 * Use modern Angular 20 constructs
 * Use separate files for templates and styles in Angular
+* Always store data in the database, never in e.g. uploaded files.